What is an e-cigarette?

 UK E-cigarettes are tightly regulated by the Medicines and Healthcare products Regulatory Agency (MHRA).
 A search has been done of the MHRA database and no UK e-liquids have been found to contain Vitamin-E Acetate.

-Small numbers of respiratory disease have been caused by e-cigarettes in the UK (69 in 10 years), but tobacco killed 100,000 people in the UK and caused 4,500 deaths in Greater Manchester last year.
+Small numbers of respiratory disease have been caused by e-cigarettes in the UK (69 in 10 years), but tobacco killed 100,000 people in the UK and caused 4,500 deaths in Greater Manchester in 2018.
 Of those 69 reports in the past 10 years it is likely that these came from smokers or ex-smokers with existing respiratory conditions.

 How do you know how much you’re smoking?

 You will notice how often you are needing to refill your e-liquid*.
 If you find you are going through a lot quickly you may want to switch to an e-liquid with less nicotine.
 However, if you are a heavy smoker it will make sense for you to vape heavily at first.
 This isn’t a problem as quitting takes time and there is far less risk in vaping than there is smoking.

 *e-liquid: e-liquid is the liquid used to fill an e-cig.
 It contains nicotine and can be a number of flavours.
 It may also be referred to as vape juice or e-juice.
 The e-liquid is heated to produce an inhalable vapour.
 This mimics the smoke from a cigarette without the need for tobacco.